-(a) The work of the Overhaul Support Mechanic classification, depending upon assignment, includes any and all of the following on an individual or isolated work assignment basis:

-(1) Performs semi-skilled work in shop and hangar operations such as, but not limited to: painting, shot peening, disassembling, reassembling, refurbishing, blasting, lubing, checking and cleaning, repairing, replacing, testing, adjusting, assembling, installing, servicing, and fabricating, required to maintain aircraft, engines and components.

-(2) Performs work hardening, cleaning, or checking adherence of plating on aircraft parts and/or assemblies by operations such as shot-peening or blasting with grit, wheat, sand, shell, or similar materials, according to prescribed methods.
-May mix and store materials used and/or set up for use in shot-peening and/or cleaning equipment and to clean the work area.

-(3 2) As may apply to the work assignment, uses equipment such as shotpeening machines, blasting equipment, hand tools, racks, and other holding devices and tooling necessary to complete the job task assigned.
-Uses protective equipment such as masks, respirators, gloves, and/or aprons.

-(4 3) Certifies for the quality of his own workmanship.

-(4) In those positions where stock chasers are not maintained and/or available at the time, he may chase his own parts.-In addition, at Base Locations, may move parts within a building containing a work cell to which he is assigned.

-(65) Works according to FAA and Company regulations and procedures and instructions from a Crew Chief or Supervisor management

-(76) Completes forms connected with work assignments according to established procedures.

-(8 7) Overhaul Support Mechanics will be excluded from Shops and areas requiring an A & P license or the skills necessary for an Aviation Maintenance Technician and areas that require a high skill premium as outlined in Article 4.

-(b) In addition to the above duties, may perform the following other duties as assigned such as but not limited to: requesting parts, cleaning work area, performing FOD walks, cleaning of aircraft windshields, connecting/removing ground power and ground start units; guideman functions.
+- (a) The work of the Overhaul Support Mechanic classification, depending upon assignment, includes any and all of the following on an individual or isolated work assignment basis: - (1) Performs semi-skilled work in shop and hangar operations such as, but not limited to: painting, shot peening, disassembling, reassembling, refurbishing, blasting, lubing, checking and cleaning, repairing, replacing, testing, adjusting, assembling, installing, servicing, and fabricating, required to maintain aircraft, engines and components. - (2) Performs work hardening, cleaning, or checking adherence of plating on aircraft parts and/or assemblies by operations such as shot-peening or blasting with grit, wheat, sand, shell, or similar materials, according to prescribed methods.
+May mix and store materials used and/or set up for use in shot-peening and/or cleaning equipment and to clean the work area. - (3 2) As may apply to the work assignment, uses equipment such as shotpeening machines, blasting equipment, hand tools, racks, and other holding devices and tooling necessary to complete the job task assigned.
+Uses protective equipment such as masks, respirators, gloves, and/or aprons. - (43) Certifies for the quality of his own workmanship. - (4) In those positions where stock chasers are not maintained and/or available at the time, he may chase his own parts.
+In addition, at Base Locations, may move parts within a building containing a work cell to which he is assigned. - (€ 5) Works according to FAA and Company regulations and procedures and instructions from a Crew Chief or Supervisor management - (7 6) Completes forms connected with work assignments according to established procedures. - (8 7) Overhaul Support Mechanics will be excluded from Shops and areas requiring an A & P license or the skills necessary for an Aviation Maintenance Technician and areas that require a high skill premium as outlined in Article 4. - (b) In addition to the above duties, may perform the following other duties as assigned such as but not limited to: requesting parts, cleaning work area, performing FOD walks, removal and installation of aircraft carpets and seat fabrics.